 If you accidentally swallow chlorine, drink milk or water immediately, unless you experience vomiting or convulsions.

 If you inhale chlorine, seek fresh air as soon as possible.
-Going to the highest possible ground is helpful because chlorine is heavier than air.
+Going to the highest possible ground to seek fresh air is helpful because chlorine is heavier than air.

 Medical professionals will want to know the following information to treat your chlorine poisoning more effectively: